NEW! STO LinkedIn group

 With hundreds or even thousands of work orders consisting of multiple activities, the complexity of planning and scheduling increases drastically for an STO.
 An extraordinary skillset is required to create a turnaround schedule that is optimized for cost, technically smart, and idealized in duration.

-One of the turnaround experts of Cost Engineering Consultancy has been helping process industries in achieving smooth turnaround and shutdown management which means leaving no room for schedule delays and cost overruns.
+One of the turnaround experts of Cleopatra Enterprise has been helping process industries in achieving smooth turnaround and shutdown management which means leaving no room for schedule delays and cost overruns.
 His recent experience was with turnaround cost controlling and scheduling for a client who is a frontrunner in the chemical industry.

 We have asked our expert 3 core questions to get the key insights on the challenges faced during turnaround scheduling.